dhryniuk/t-VMPOMC/README.md

 # t-VMPOMC: time-dependent variational MPO Monte Carlo

 1. **Overview:**
 t-VMPOMC is a Julia-based method for efficient and scalable simulation of the dynamics of open quantum lattices.
-It relies on solving the variational equations of motion efficiently by means of Monte Carlo, employing compact matrix product operator (MPO) trial states for the many-body density matrix.
+It relies on solving the variational equations of motion efficiently by means of Monte Carlo, while employing compact matrix product operator (MPO) trial states for the many-body density matrix.

 2. **Core functionalities:**
+   The current version supports lattices with local Hilbert spaces of dimension 2 (two-level systems).
+   MPO: defined by bond dimension

-3. **Prerequisites:**
+4. **Prerequisites:**
    - Julia
    - Required Julia packages (as specified in `Project.toml`)
    - (Optional) An MPI library

-4. **Installation:**
+5. **Installation:**
    Simply clone the repository above after making sure you installed the above prerequisites.

-5. **Example simulation:**
+6. **Example simulation:**
    To run an example simulation for a spin chain with drive, long-ranged competing Ising interactions and incoherent decay, execute:
    ```sh
    julia Examples/spin_chain_demo.jl